iv-m/iv-m.github.io/contents/articles/first-article/index.md

 *in that directory*, I actually update the `master` branch -- and my site, thanks to the Github magic.

-Now I have a small script for commiting there, which includes shortlog of the commit of `src` branch into the commit message.
+Now I have a small script for committing there, which includes shortlog of the commit of `src` branch into the commit message.
 But that's beyond the basic setup.